h2oai/h2ogpt/docs/FAQ.md

 Flaws with Open Web UI:
 * Chat history is not used if any document is in the chat history.
+* To change hyperparameters, go to settings -> general -> advanced parameters.
+In h2oGPT branch the temp=0 (0.8 normally), max_tokens=1024 (128 normally), context=4096 (2048 normally) and there is no way to control at startup time.
+* You have to choose max_tokens to be reasonable for the model, e.g. less than 4096 for many models.
+But it has no per-model settings.

 See for more [help](https://docs.openwebui.com/troubleshooting/).